10 Strategies To Improve Cash Flow

 7. Pay Vendors At The Right Time

-Say your bill is due on the June 1st.
+Say your bill is due on June 1st.
 Your cash flow statement records show that May is a slow month for your business, but June has a history of higher sales.
-Pay your bill the last day it’s due so that you can report a positive cash flow for May.
+Pay your bill the last day it’s due so that you can report positive cash flow for May.

 If you need even more time to pay off bills, you can also consider paying with a business credit card.
 This way you can pay off the expenses over a period of time rather than all at once.
 Take a look at our business credit card reviews to find the right card for you.